 If your lists are old or poorly consented, neither brand name will save you from the spam folder.
 If your lists are well-maintained, both can deliver reliably.

-Research from both academia and the industry regarding email attention and personalization indicates that relevant content and timing are still the most important factors.
+Research from both academia and industry on email attention and personalization indicates that relevant content and timing remain the most important factors.
 By improving your segmentation, consent, and creative, you will make your email marketing better than if you were to switch vendors to chase small deliverability differences.

 Both Constant Contact and Mailchimp connect to:

-Constant Contact frequently promotes event management and easy stores as features that are included.
-Mailchimp informs about its extensive integration ecosystem and the capability to be the center of numerous digital marketing tools.
+Constant Contact frequently promotes event management and easy stores as included features.
+Mailchimp highlights its extensive integration ecosystem and its ability to serve as the hub for numerous digital marketing tools.

 Such tools as Zapier, Make, or SyncApps:

-This is very important if you already have “all the tools” set up, and what ESP just needs to be a part of that web and not replace it.
+This is very important if you already have “all the tools” set up, and what ESP just needs is to be part of that web, not replace it.

 Deep, two-way synchronization is basically required when:

-In such instances, the debate on Constant Contact vs Mailchimp should consider an in-depth examination of sync rules, field coverage, and the way each platform deals with contact management in the future.
+In such instances, the debate between Constant Contact and Mailchimp should include an in-depth examination of sync rules, field coverage, and each platform’s future approach to contact management.

 Both tools have been upgraded with the support of AI:

-According to the research, personalization and relevance can very well double open and click rates.
+According to research, personalization and relevance can more than double open and click rates.
 However, AI will only be of help if it is used to implement a clear strategy.

 Mailchimp and Constant Contact are enabling sms marketing for a few countries and plans, thus: